Aerospace Engineering Research Opportunity Scholars (AEROS) Program

 - Student must have a minimum 3.5 cumulative GPA

-- Student will begin senior (final) year this fall
+- Student will begin junior or senior (final) year this fall

 - Student is able to work full-time over the summer (40 hours per week, or 8 hours/day M-F during regular business hours) on their research project